-While it is important to keep jobs or whatever that is calling for your attention, please don’t let your marriage suffer for it.
+While it is important to keep jobs or whatever is calling for your attention, please don’t let your marriage suffer for it.

-If it’s a short-term separation, that’s fine, however, when it’s beginning to turn into months and then years without your spouse, you might begin to feel lonely and become vulnerable to temptations.
+If it’s a short-term separation, that’s fine, however, when it’s beginning to turn into several months and then years without your spouse, you might begin to feel lonely and become vulnerable to temptations.

 28. Testing your partner absurdly